john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 ## That's It?

-Oh no. There is a lot more functionality available in NumPy.
-But we will go into more detail about dealing with arrays in the problem sets.
-And we will talk more about NumPy statistics in the SciPy class.
+Oh no.

+This class was meant to give you enough of an introduction that you will be able use NumPy when you need it.
+NumPy has a lot more tools built in to handle specific needs, like treating 2D arrays as matricies, Fourier transforms, polynomials, linear algebra, and statistics.
+The key take-homes here are that NumPy creates it's own data structures data types.
+Once you learn to deal with these, the rest of the NumPy library will become accessible to you.

+We will cover NumPy statistics in the SciPy class.
 For a full reference on what is available in Python, look at the [official documentation](http://docs.scipy.org/doc/numpy/reference/).

 ## Problem Sets